sassoftware/viya4-iac-gcp/README.md

 cd viya4-iac-gcp

 ```
-*Note:* Always use a tagged release version instead of the main branch.
+**NOTE:** Always use a tagged release version instead of the main branch.
 You can find the latest release version in the [releases page](https://github.com/sassoftware/viya4-iac-gcp/releases).

 ### Authenticating Terraform to access Google Cloud